RapidAPI/DevRel-Stack-Data/guides/posts/drag-and-drop-api/post.md

 ---
 title: Interactive Guide To HTML Drag and Drop API
-description: This API lets you make elements draggable in a website.
-All you need to do is set the value of draggable property to true.
+description: The Drag and Drop API lets you drag an element and drop it in a particular zone.
+In this piece, I have explained the working of drag and drop API and how you can use it to build apps.
 publishedDate: 2022-01-10T10:25:51.945Z
 lastModifiedDate: 2022-01-10T10:25:51.945Z
 authors: